-Hezbollah supporters, protesters clash in Lebanese capital
+Police fire tear gas as groups clash in Lebanon capital

-BEIRUT (AP) — A group of Hezbollah supporters attacked demonstrators protesting against Lebanon’s political elite in central Beirut late Sunday, triggering confrontations as security forces separated the two sides.
+BEIRUT (AP) — Security forces fired tear gas amid confrontations in central Beirut that went into Monday morning between Hezbollah supporters and demonstrators protesting against Lebanon’s political elite.

-The attacks by young men armed with clubs and metal rods chanting pro-Hezbollah slogans continued into the early hours of Monday as riot police and soldiers formed a human barrier preventing them from reaching the protesters.
+The confrontations began after dozens of supporters of the Iran-backed militant group arrived on scooters and attacked the protesters with clubs and metal rods, chanting pro-Hezbollah slogans.
+Riot police and soldiers then formed a human barrier, separating between the two sides.

-Groups of young men, including some women, threw stones at each other for hours.
+Groups of young men threw stones at each other for hours, with security forces in the middle.
 Several people were beaten and injured.
-At least one man held up a large yellow Hezbollah flag.
+A few Hezbollah supporters held up the Muslim Shiite group’s large yellow flag, waving it and taunting the protesters on the other side.

+The confrontations were some of the worst since protests erupted in Lebanon on Oct.
+17, with demonstrators demanding an end to widespread corruption and mismanagement by the political class that has governed for three decades.
+The protests forced the government of Prime Minister Saad Hariri to resign on Oct.
+29, and politicians have failed to agree on a new Cabinet since, despite a rapidly deteriorating economic crisis.

+“Shiites, Shiites, Shiites,” the Hezbollah supporters shouted.
+Some fired flares in the direction of security forces and protesters.
+Protesters on the other side responded: “Hezbollah is terrorist.”

 The attacks occurred after protesters blocked a major intersection known as the Ring Road that links eastern neighborhoods of the capital with western parts.
 Protesters simultaneously closed roads in areas north of Beirut and in the eastern Bekaa Valley.